uktrade/trade-tariff-api/readme.md

 # Security mechanisms

-Api key (`X-API-KEY`) in HTTP request header is required for authentication.

-Api key for upload is separate.

-Access to the API endpoints is for whitelisted IP addresses.
-IP address is identified from the request header and using the `X-Forwarded-For` header if available.

-Uploads are permitted from separate whitelist of IP addresses.
+The API is readable publicly without authentication.

+An API key (`X-API-KEY`) is required to upload new files.
+Access to the upload API endpoint is restricted to a set of whitelisted IPs both by the app and by an IP filtering route service.

 # Installation